stanleyhspark/leimao.github.io/_posts/2017-05-04-REINFORCE- Policy-Gradient.md

 ### Make OpenAI Deep REINFORCE Class

-The main neural network in Deep REINFORCE Class taks the observation as input and outputs the softmaxed probability for all actions available.
+The main neural network in Deep REINFORCE Class, which is called policy network, taks the observation as input and outputs the softmaxed probability for all actions available.

 This algorithm is very conceptually simple.
 However, I got stuck for a while when I firstly tried to implement it on my computer.
 We have got used to use deep learning libraries, such as tensorflow, to calculate derivatives for convenience.
 The tensorflow allows us to optimize the parameters in the neural network by minimizing some loss functions.
 However, from the REINFORCE algorithm, it seems that we have to manually calculate the derivatives and optimize the parameters through iterations.